 - Mexico has such a massive security problem, the Mexican public will be expecting AMLO to decrease the violence.
 He may succeed in cleaning up the state but it is unenviable task to be the one to try to reduce such a massive level of violence as president.
 Mexico is facing the worst violence in 20 years.
 With 20,000 murders in last 10 months, with 96% of murders labelled “unsolved”.

 - AMLO is a liberal not a revolutionary and it is unclear how Left he will govern, given that even the social conservative Christian party is in his coalition and he promises to expand a duty-free zone near the US border for more manufacturing jobs in the maquiladora.

 - Given the rightwing tide taking over many countries in Latin America in recent years, Mexico finally having a Leftist president for first time since the 1940s is an important development.
 Mexico is bucking the United States and the Mexican ruling classes influence.
 With any luck, Mexico may show a democratic road to resolving some deeply entrenched problems in Latin America.

-In June the lower Congress [house?] of Argentina voted to legalize abortion.
+In June the Chamber of Deputies of Argnetina voted to legalize abortion.
 Tens of thousands of women rallied outside that night wearing green in favor of abortion rights on the Ni Una Menos (not one less) movement.
 This is in a country where there is a rightwing president.
 This is only happening because of women organizing into formidable movement.